resulumit/janejdoe/content/home/hero.md

 My name is Jane J. Doe, and I am an associate professor at the University of Random.
 On this website you can find more information [about myself](#about), my [academic](publication/) and [other](blog/) writings, and [contact details](#contact).

-Note that this is a demonstration website, for a workshop on [creating websites for academics](https://github.com/resulumit/workshop_website).
+A demonstration website, for a workshop on [creating websites for academics](https://github.com/resulumit/workshop_website) --- by [Resul Umit](https://resulumit.com/).